harmonydata/harmonydata.github.io/content/en/blog/releasing-harmony-api.md

 date: 2023-06-07
 categories: ["development"]
 image: /images/blog/harmony_api.png

+aliases:
+  - "/releasing-harmony-api/"
-aliases: "/blog/releasing-harmony-api/"
+  - "/blog/releasing-harmony-api/"
+url: "/open-source-for-social-science/harmony-api/"
 ---

 We are pleased to announce that the Harmony REST API is now released.
-The source code is at https://github.com/harmonydata/harmonyapi and the API reference PDF can be seen at https://github.com/harmonydata/harmonyapi/blob/main/docs/API_reference.pdf.
+The source code (open source under [MIT License](/open-source-for-social-science/)) is at https://github.com/harmonydata/harmonyapi and the API reference PDF can be seen at https://github.com/harmonydata/harmonyapi/blob/main/docs/API_reference.pdf.

 Meanwhile, you can install and run Harmony [Python](https://www.python.org/) library with